tthevis/groovy-hadoop/README.md

 ## User Guide

 *groovy-hadoop* is a command line tool.
 It integrates seamlessly with the `hadoop jar` application.
-Hadoop properties are transparently delegated to underlying framework with only some minor exceptions.
+Hadoop properties are transparently delegated to the underlying framework with only some minor exceptions.
-Users can specify their `map()` and `reduce()` code inline at the command prompt.
+Users can specify their `map()` and `reduce()` code inline right at the command prompt.

+### Requirements

+The only requirement is a working Hadoop installation.
+The application was tested with:

+- Hadoop-0.20.2 (vanilla Hadoop from Apache)
+- Hadoop-0.20.2-cdh3u1-SNAPSHOT (from Cloudera)

 ### Example: The Ubiquitous Wordcount
 [Wordcount](http://wiki.apache.org/hadoop/WordCount) with *groovy-hadoop* is executed as